seanox/aspect-js/manual/en/mvc.md

 therefore be extended as required.
 The target is fixed in both cases and the requests are answered by `#contact` and `#project`.
 The extension of the path can be determined with the method `SiteMap.lookup(path)`.
-The returned meta object contains the extended path in the data property for variable paths with extended paths.
+The returned meta object contains the extended path from the variable path as a data property.

 ```
 SiteMap.lookup("#contact#support");